 Today, I want to chat about my Rulon Rules to “Rest and Recovery” for Triathletes.
 But first, let me show you some data from last week from my tracking device called The Whoop!
-Let’s totally geek out and show you some data!
+So let’s geek out and show you some data!

 Wednesday, Feb.
 1st data:

 First REAL week of getting a workout in.
 Did swim on Monday (No WHOOP in the pool!), Inferno Pilates on Tuesday, and I biked for 45 minutes on the trainer on Wednesday.
 I had 7:17 hours of sleep, but I did need 7:36.
-So, my sleep performance wasn’t that bad BUT look at how low my recovery is.
-Remember, I am still coughing after I get off the bike and run.
-My resting heart rate was a little bit higher today than other days.
+So, my sleep performance wasn’t that bad, BUT I looked at how low my recovery was.
+Remember, I am still coughing after getting off the bike and running.
+But, my resting heart rate was slightly higher today than on other days.

-I ran today and I felt like I could RULE the world again!
+I ran today, and I felt like I could RULE the world again!
 Then I stopped and couldn’t stop coughing!
-While my sleep was a little bit lower than what I needed, I recovered much better.
-I had a higher strain because running is just you and the world, while cycling is the use of your bike.
-Lower heart rate on the bike than the run.
+While my sleep was slightly lower than I needed, I recovered much better.
+I had a higher strain because running is just you and the world, while cycling uses your bike—lower heart rate than the run.

-I don’t know what happened today BUT I ended up taking the day off.
-I was going to go lift and do a WOD but the thought of going into high intensity just made me want to wheeze more.
+I don’t know what happened today, BUT I took the day off.
+I was going to lift and do a WOD, but the thought of going into high intensity just made me want to gasp more.
 Maybe it was the lack of sleep.
 But I also knew that I was still struggling with being sick.

 Saturday, Feb.
 4th data:

-Now we are talking.
-Seeing better.
-Recovering better.
+Now we are talking and seeing better and recovering better.
 Very little strain.
 Why?
 I took ANOTHER day off.
 Why?
 I did NOT want to OVERDO it.
 My body is FINALLY coming back to normal.
 AND I finally went to the doctor.
 Upper Respiratory Infection.
 Shit, no wonder why I couldn’t breathe very well!